intel/ai-reference-models/docs/image_recognition/tensorflow_serving/Tutorial.md

    ```
    The output should be a tensor of class probabilities and `Predicted class:  286`.

-9. **Real-time inference**: Real-time inference is measured by latency and is usually defined as batch size 1.
+9. **Online inference**: Online (or real-time) inference is usually defined as the time it takes to return a prediction for batch size 1.
-   To see average inference latency (in ms), run the script `image_recognition_benchmark.py` using batch_size 1:
+   To see average online inference performance (in ms), run the script `image_recognition_benchmark.py` using batch_size 1:
    ```
    (venv)$ python image_recognition_benchmark.py --batch_size 1 --model inceptionv3
    Iteration 1: 0.017 sec